damncabbage/pilfering-gems-examples/silly_print/php/README.md

 ## Poking Around

 The printers themselves are under `lib/SillyPrint/Printers`, and the "external" plugins are loaded from `lib/plugins`.

-Enjoy!
+The function that does the dynamic class lookup is in `lib/SillyPrint.php`.